Five Great Native Sedges for Your Garden

 Short-beaked sedge (also known as plains oval sedge) is another perfect sedge for a prairie garden with dry soils, though it can do well in moist conditions as well.
 Its spiky, oval seedheads and mounded profile make it attractive as an individual plant, or when grouped together.

-Visit Christy Webber Farm & Garden’s Native Plant department or check out our online shop to explore all of our sedges—we carry more than a dozen sedge species!
+Visit Christy Webber Farm & Garden’s Native Plant department to explore all of our sedges—we carry more than a dozen sedge species!